ItachiUchihaVictor/Distance-Oracle-on-Terrain-Surface/SE-naive/README.md

 # Experimental Result

-The program will save result in a file "data-file-name_SE-naive.txt".
+The program will save result in a file "SE-naive.txt".

-The result contains "error bound" "preprocessing time (seconds)" "query time (mini seconds)" "space (MB)" "error".
+The result contains "error bound" "# of POIs" "preprocessing time (seconds)" "query time (mini seconds)" "space (MB)" "error".

-In the aforementioned example, the result file is "small_terrain.off_SE-naive.txt".